mfranzke/datalist-polyfill/README.md

 - supports all standard's functionality as well as mimics other browsers behavior.
 - mitigating the [different levels of support](https://caniuse.com/#feat=datalist) both by Safari and IE9+ as well as Edge
-- released under the MIT license
+- Released under the MIT license
-- made in Germany.
+- Made in Germany.
 And supported by so many great people from all over this planet - see "Credits" accordingly.
+- Compatible down to Microsoft Internet Explorer 9

 ## Features